 Having Kids

-I babysat to make money through all of middle school, high school, and college.
+Why: I babysat to make money through all of middle school, high school, and college.
 I was a full-time nanny my first year after finishing undergrad.
 Rather than turn me off motherhood, it made me fall more in love with having babies.
 I love children.

 Then I got pregnant twice with my long-term partner at age 29 and 30.
 I was absolutely clear with the first pregnancy that it was not the right time and this man and I were not ready to raise a child together.
 I terminated the pregnancy at 5 weeks.

 The second pregnancy was also a surprise.
-God, the universe, my body really wanted us to procreate because I was not in my ovulatory window for either conception.
-I knew I was pregnant the moment my period was late because I felt exactly the same as the first time.
+God, the universe, my body(?!) really wanted us to procreate because I was not in my ovulatory window for either conception.
 This decision was much harder.
 I felt panicked and stressed about the idea of becoming a mother in the midst of all my resources being poured into growing my business at the time, Amaluna Wellness.
 I was seriously concerned that my partner and I would emotionally traumatize our child based on how much work we still needed to do as a couple when there was conflict.

 The moment of clarity